arunbear/Mic/README.md

 # DESCRIPTION

-Minion is a class builder that simplifies the creation of loosely coupled Object Oriented systems.
+Class::Minion is a class builder that simplifies the creation of loosely coupled Object Oriented systems.

 The Object Oriented way as it was originally envisioned was more concerned with messaging, where in the words of Alan Kay (who coined the term "Object Oriented Programming") objects are "like biological cells and/or individual computers on a network, only able to communicate with messages"